Company FAQs

 2How can I better understand my PCR level I and NGS Level II lab reports?

 We provide antimicrobials for consideration for each species detected.
 These antimicrobial options are based on the Sanford Guide and Johns Hopkins Guides.
-When a more typical bacteria like E. coli is detected that is easily grown in the micro lab, your local antibiogram which tracks local resistance patterns should be referenced – though this will only apply to 20-25 microbial species that are easily grown in culture.
-Click Here to View Example
+Your local antibiogram should also be referenced.

 4Why do some species show up in Level II but not Level I?

-This sometimes happens when a strain of E coli or Kleb has a mutation at our primer binding site for our Level 1 assay.
-The mutation will cause it to not be detected by the Level 1.
-However, since Level 2, using a completely different site and technology, will be able to detected those strains.
+• For Example: A strain of E. coli or Klebsiella pneumoniae will have a mutation at the primer binding site for the Level I PCR assay.
+The mutation will cause it to not be detected by the Level I PCR.
+However, since Level II, uses a completely different primer binding site, and technology (NGS), the test will be able to detect those strains.

 Specimen Collection FAQs